posit-dev/air/docs/notes.md

 out <- fn(x = x, option1 = option1, option2 = option2)
 ```

-And in that case many people would prefer this flattened output to stay as is.
-Because there is no syntactic information to help air decide between the two different styles, air instead falls back to a heuristic based on the existing formatting:
+And in that case many people would prefer this folded output to stay as is.
+Because there is no syntactic information to help Air decide between the two different styles, Air instead falls back to a heuristic based on the existing formatting:

-> For function calls, if there is line break between the `(` and the first argument, then the function call will be fully expanded.
+> For function calls, if there is a line break between the `(` and the first argument, then the function call will be fully expanded.

 Following that rule, this stays as is: